How Do Multilingual Language Models Remember Facts?: Causal Tracing

-Let \(h_t^l\) be the hidden state from the clean run and \(\overline{h}_t^l\) that of the corrupted run.
-We restore a \textit{state} by setting \(\overline{h}_t^l \leftarrow h_t^l\), and similarly, we restore the self-attention layers contribution by setting \(\overline{s}^l \leftarrow s^l\) for all the attention modules in a window of size \(w\) (analogous for \(c\) and \(f\)).\footnote{We use windows because, generally, the contributions of the sub-layers are gradual \citep{geva-etal-2021-transformer}.
-In other words, multiple layers contribute the same behavior to the residual, and their sum produces the observed effect.} Following \citet{meng2022locating}, we set \(w=10\) for \xglm{}, and \(w=6\) for \mtfive{} (as it has 24 layers).
-We repeat the corrupted run with restoration ten times, each with different noise samples, and report the average.

-We compare our results in multilingual LLMs to those of \citet{meng2022locating}, who analyzed the factual recall of GPT-2 XL in English,\footnote{They used the \textsc{CounterFact} dataset, which is based on the \pararel{} dataset.
-Thus, the English data is the same as the one we use here.} and reached two key conclusions.
-First, they identified an ``early site'', where the MLPs processing the last subject token in the early and middle layers play a crucial role in recovering from input corruption.
-Second, they found a ``late site'', where the attention modules processing the last token in the later layers also significantly contribute to prediction recovery.\footnote{While they consider the late site unsurprising, as it directly precedes the final prediction, this observation primarily applies to hidden state restoration, not necessarily attention restoration.
+We compare our results in multilingual LLMs to those of \citet{meng2022locating}, who analyzed the factual recall of GPT-2 XL in English and reached two key conclusions: (1) they identified an ``early site'', where the MLPs processing the last subject token in the early and middle layers play a crucial role in recovering from input corruption; and (2), they found a ``late site'', where the attention modules processing the last token in the later layers also significantly contribute to prediction recovery.\footnote{While they consider the late site unsurprising, as it directly precedes the final prediction, this observation primarily applies to hidden state restoration, not necessarily attention restoration.
 We, however, interpret the late-site attention as aligning with what \citet{geva-etal-2023-dissecting} referred to as the extraction event (\S\ref{sec:geva_analyses}).}

-We present the causal analysis plots for each model and language in Appendix~\ref{appendix:causal_tracing} and present our main observations here.
-We do not find for \xglm{} an early site of MLP modules nor for English or any of the other languages.
-Thus, we conclude that this feature is specific to English-centric models, as \citet{sharma2024locating} also observed it for another English-centric architecture (Mamba).
-We do observe a causal effect of the last subject token when restoring the \textit{state} in the early layers.
-This is somewhat expected as it reverts the corruption performed in the input, but it is important to note until which layer it is possible to recover from this corruption only by restoring the last subject token.
-It also highlights the relevance of the last subject token in decoder-only models for \textit{all} languages.

-For \mtfive{}, we do observe a causal effect from MLP modules of the subject tokens, but it is {\em not} an early site as in GPT.
-Rather it is a causal effect along all the layers of the encoder, in both the first \textit{and} last token of the subject, with some languages having a stronger effect in the last subject token.
-In terms of late site, we find it in the self attention for \xglm{}, and in the cross attention layers in \mtfive{}.
-For both \mtfive{} and \xglm{}, we also observe a late site of the MLP at the last token, though this effect is smaller than that of the attention or the subject.